All Episodes

 And this is it, folks, for our final big broadcast hour.

-We devote a lot of time on the program to the effort to raise money to cure the blood cancers of leukemia, lymphoma, and myeloma.
+One day a year, we devote a lot of time on the program to the effort to raise money to cure the blood cancers of leukemia, lymphoma, and myeloma.

 And the program today is about survival.

-Now, normally in the first hour, after the initial monologue on the Curathon, I mention that I never do things that I don't ask you to do, and I always talk about donation.
+Now, normally in the first hour, after the initial monologue on the Cur-a-thon, I mention that I never do things that I don't ask you to do.

-I never want to make myself the focus of this, but I want to go ahead and do it now because I do want everybody to know that it continues to be a a cause that my family cares about greatly and deeply.
+I never want to make myself the focus of this, but I want to go ahead and do it now because I do want everybody to know that it continues to be a cause that my family cares about greatly and deeply.

-We're gonna put in 500 grand.
+We're going to put in 500 grand.

-That and that and that does not count against the totals that get announced in terms of what's raised.
+And that does not count against the totals that get announced in terms of what's raised.

-Uh we keep that that separate.
+We keep that separate.

 And it goes on all weekend, by the way.